 On Monday the 12th of October we announced the first data release from the Survey With ASKAP of GAMA-09 + X-ray (SWAG-X).
-This is an observatory project organised in collaboration with eROSITA, designed to provide radio data that complements X-ray performance verification observations.
+This is an Observatory Project organised in collaboration with the eROSITA team as part of the AAL/eROSITA MoU, providing radio data to complement X-ray performance verification observations.

 This first data release is continuum-only, centred at 888 MHz with a bandwidth of 288 MHz.
-6 ASKAP tiles were observed in October 2019 for 8 hours each, reaching an RMS noise limit of 30 $\mu$ Jy/beam.
+6 ASKAP tiles were observed in October 2019 for 8 hours each, reaching an RMS noise limit of 50 μ Jy/beam.